Guanfacine in sustained release form was approved in 2015 and entered the market in 2016 with an indication for ADHD in children and adolescents.

 - Licorice

-Strong CYP3A4 inducers decrease blood levels of guanfacine within 2 to 3 weeks after initiation, whereas weak and moderate CYP3A4 inducers can c cause this.
-Conversely, guanfacine levels increase again 2 to 3 weeks after discontinuation of CYP3A4 inducers.
+Strong CYP3A4 inducers reduce the blood level of guanfacine within 2 to 3 weeks after the start of administration, while weak and moderate CYP3A4 inducers can cause this.
+Conversely, the guanfacine level rises again 2 to 3 weeks after discontinuation of CYP3A4 inducers.

-While the package insert recommends doubling the guanfacine dose with concomitant administration of CYP3A4 inducers, augmenting phenobarbital in a single case required a 5-fold dose.
-Avoidance of potent CYP3A4 inducers seems advisable when guanfacine is taken concomitantly.
+While the package leaflet recommends doubling the dose of guanfacine with concomitant administration of CYP3A4 inducers, augmenting administration of phenobarbital required a 5-fold dose in a single case.
+Avoiding strong CYP3A4 inducers appears to be advisable when taking guanfacine at the same time.

 4.2.
 CYP3A4 inhibitors¶